jellyfish-tom/PWA-boilerplate/readme.md

 2.

 Run `yarn` if you have yarn installed globally.
-If not, run `npm install yarn -g` and than run `yarn` from project root.
+If not, run `npm install yarn -g` (if you have npm instaled globally) and than run `yarn` from project root.
+If non of above is true, just head here and follow instructions: https://yarnpkg.com/lang/en/docs/install/#mac-stable

 3.